Coronavirus infection: everything you need to know about the outbreak from China

 How quickly has it spread?

+Singapore has five while Nepal has identified its first, Thailand its eighth and Cambodia has one.
+Sri Lanka confirmed its first case of the virus on Monday

-Elsewhere in Asia, Taiwan has uncovered four cases so far, South Korean media reported the country’s third case, and Vietnam confirmed two cases.
+Elsewhere in Asia, Taiwan has uncovered four cases so far, South Korean media reported the country’s forth case, and Vietnam confirmed two cases.
 Malaysia and Japan have both confirmed four cases.

 Australia has confirmed it has five confirmed cases of the virus.